 The Rodman Law Group: Corporate Formation

 The decision to organize an LLC, form a partnership, or incorporate corporation, is an important one, and it’s imperative that you make the most informed decision possible about what direction is best for your company when you are selecting the kind of entity to utilize.
 The Rodman Law Group works to efficiently assess the needs of our clients and inform them of the best options for their business goals.
 We work to help our clients make smart choices at the outset to mitigate any future complications or changes to the business structure that could have been avoided with proper foresight.
 Below we have laid out some basic information about common corporate structures.
-If you are ready to begin the formation of your business, please contact us today.

 A corporation, commonly referred to as a C-Corp, is a corporate structure that is recognized as a legal entity, separate and distinct from its owners (known as shareholders).
 A corporation can enter into contracts, own property, initiate lawsuits or defend itself in litigation, and it can enjoy many other rights and responsibilities that would normally be associated with an actual person, while providing its shareholders protection against individual liability.
 Most large companies are C-Corps.
 Our team is well-versed in corporate formation and compliance, and can assist you from the beginning of your corporate formation, and continue to support your business for all of your corporate needs.
 Learn more about corporations here.